aaruff/LabManager/README.md

 # LabManager
-LabManager is a lab management tool that provides remote execution, and monitoring, of applications on remote computers from a central location.
+LabManager is a tool for remotely executing programs or command, and monitoring them from a single computer.
+This project is primarily intended for use in a computer lab, in which it is often useful to have an easy way to start and stop an application on multiple lab computers at once.

-## Setup
+## Requirements
 Java Version: 1.8

+## Installation

 ### Client